-Central Editing delivers editing and proofreading services to all tiers of government throughout Australia.
+Central Editing provides editing and proofreading services to all tiers of government throughout Australia.

-Think of us as your backup communications team, ready to step in and help out on projects that need to be perfect.
+Think of us as your backup communications team, ready to help out on those documents that need to be perfect.

-We recognise that one-size-fits-all does not work when providing editing and proofreading services to government.
-We listen to your priorities and tailor our editorial interventions to suit exactly what you need.
+We know that the one-size-fits-all approach is not appropriate when providing editing and proofreading services to government agencies.
+We recognise and listen to your priorities, and tailor our editorial interventions to suit exactly what you need, when you need it.

 Our government clients frequently require:

 - quick turnaround

 - understanding of urgency and rigid deadlines

 - flexibility with shifting priorities